rpetrich/jiraconnect-ios/README.md

     * libz1.2.3
     * libsqlite3
 1. Add the `CrashReporter.framework` to your project's frameworks: **+** --> **'Add Other'**
-1. Browse to jiraconnect-ios then **JIRAConnect/JCOClasses/Libraries/** --> **CrashReporter.framework**
+1. Browse to jiraconnect-ios then **JIRAConnect/JMCClasses/Libraries/** --> **CrashReporter.framework**
 1. Click **'Open'**
 1. Try compiling your App, and ensure there are no errors.

 To use JIRAConnect in your App:
 -------------------------------
-1. Import the JCO.h header file into your ApplicationDelegate
+1. Import the JMC.h header file into your ApplicationDelegate

-        #import "JCO.h"
+        #import "JMC.h"

-1. Configure the [JCO instance] at the *end* of the ApplicationDelegate.m like so:
+1. Configure the [JMC instance] at the *end* of the ApplicationDelegate.m like so:

     `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions`
 method, add the following line:

-        [[JCO instance] configureJiraConnect:@"http://connect.onjira.com" customDataSource:nil];
+        [[JMC instance] configureJiraConnect:@"http://connect.onjira.com" customDataSource:nil];

 1. Replace the string @"http://connect.onjira.com" with the location of the JIRA instance you wish to connect to.